ShashankKumbhare/traffic-light-classifier/README.md

 - This project utilizes a custom made package `traffic_light_classifier` which contains a classifier, plotting & feature extraction functionalities, and datasets for the project.
 - Libraries used: `OpenCV-Python`, `scipy`, `matplotlib`, `numpy`.
-- This library has offers tools which enables to analyze and visualize the entire training and prediction process stages.
+- This library offers tools which enables to analyze and visualize the entire training and prediction process stages.

 ---